 - Paper Clothing.
 The firm invented disposable Dura-Weve paper dresses and began selling them in 1966.

 - International expansion.
-The Pilot is part of a flight attendant’s uniform, which evokes the association with flying, traveling, spreading, and developing.
+The Pilot is part of a flight attendant’s uniform, evoking associations with flying, traveling, spreading, and developing.
 In the 1990s, Scott sold the paper to Europe and Latin America.

 The two levels of paper in the hat: high base and low sides, suggest paper towels and toilet paper of different sizes.

-On the blue base is the last name of the founding brothers in white capital lettering with dark blue or black trim.
+On the blue base, the last names of the founding brothers are in white capital lettering with dark blue or black trim.
 Although the company was called Scott Paper Company, only the first word was used in the logo.
-The letters of the lettering are close together, and t have a common stick.
-This indicates the multiple layers, the density of the paper, and the close relationship between the tissues on the reel.
+The letters of the lettering are close together, and they have a common stick.
+This indicates the multiple layers, the paper’s density, and the close relationship between the tissues on the reel.

 The upward rise of the word demonstrates the continuing development and aspiration for the future.
-The blue backing tells of the support of the new parent company, helping the brand stand out from other brands.
+The blue backing signals the support of the new parent company, helping the brand stand out from others.

 Font and Colors